What is the problem?

 Defining the problem is the first step and is important.
 Is there a problem?
 If there is, how big is it?

 Gambling is often called the hidden addiction.
 You may not have evidence of an addiction but you may have a gut instinct.
 People with gambling problems often lie - because they are ashamed of their problem.
-This makes it hard to identify, but these are some of the signs you might be noticing:
+This can make it hard to identify, but these are some of the signs you might be noticing:

 - Money is missing from the house or from bank accounts for no good reason.